Maintenance

 How the CMMS from ToolSense Can Help

-ToolSense offers a unique asset management solution that can help with the creation and implementation of your new preventive maintenance programs software.
-ToolSense keeps track of all your assets, which can be included in your platform through an easy Excel import, so you always know which assets your company owns, where they are, and what shape they are in.
-Each asset has its lifecycle folder where everything related to your equipment is stored – warranty information, asset history, maintenance information, past check-ups and more.
+ToolSense is an asset management solution built to help you create and roll out your preventive maintenance program.
+It keeps track of every asset, which you can load onto the platform with a simple Excel import, so you always know what you own, where it is, and what shape it's in.
+Each asset gets its own lifecycle folder holding everything related to that piece of equipment: warranty information, asset history, maintenance records, past check-ups, and more.

-Because ToolSense is a cloud-based computerized maintenance management system that is desktop and mobile compatible, your employees can easily access important information from anywhere in just a few clicks.
-The dashboard is simple to use and can be introduced in a quick session.
-Your workers can access and track an asset’s location, runtime, downtime, maintenance history, and more.
-Work orders can also be issued through ToolSense, eliminating the need for further work order management software, long e-mails, or phone calls.
-Instead, the order is forwarded to the right employee immediately.
-Due to ToolSense’s simple QR code technology, you or your employees only need to scan the code attached to an asset to access its lifecycle folder, track runtimes, or request a spare part order.
+Because ToolSense is cloud-based and works on both desktop and mobile, your team can pull up the information they need from anywhere in a few clicks.
+The dashboard is straightforward enough to introduce in a single short session.
+Workers can view and track an asset's location, runtime, downtime, maintenance history, and more.
+Work orders go through ToolSense too, which removes the need for separate work order management software, long email chains, or phone calls.
+The order routes straight to the right person.
+And thanks to simple QR code technology, you or your employees just scan the code on an asset to open its lifecycle folder, track runtimes, or request a spare part.

 Conclusion